Siteimprove/CMS-plugin-Wordpress/README.md

 The code on this repository has to match the WordPress Coding Standards in order to be maintainable and understandable in the future by anyone who contributes to the project.

-Every pull request will be checked against WPCS trough github actions.
+Every pull request will be checked against WPCS through GitHub Actions.

 ## Version History

+### 2.0.2
+* Added Calling "clear" on non-content pages in WordPress
+* Added Prepublish can now be started from a published page

 ### 2.0.1
 * Bugfix - Fixed checkbox for "Use latest experience" was not properly checked on by default